 I came across this patent a couple of weeks before the 15-anniversary Searchology event.
 I saw an almost identical query to the one from the patent – “What is the Best Place for Chicago Style Pizza?
 This Query rewriting means that the word “place” is substituted for “restaurant” as modified by including that change could get “Chicago Style Pizza” there.
 And Query rewriting means that Google has gotten much better at conversational queries.

 Google introduced the Hummingbird Update to the world today at the garage where Google started as a business, during a celebration of Google’s 15th Birthday.
 Google doesn’t appear to have replaced previous signals such as PageRank or many of the other signs that they use to rank pages.
 The announcement of the new algorithm told us that Google actually started using Hummingbird several weeks ago and that it potentially impacts around 90% of all searches.

 It’s being presented as a query expansion or broadening approach that can better understand longer natural language queries, like the ones that people might speak, instead of shorter keyword matching queries that someone might type into a search box.

-For example, the kind of query where it might potentially work best upon could be something like [What is the best place to find and eat Chicago deep dish style pizza?], where Google might use synonym and substitute query rules in combination with analyzing other non-skip words within the query itself to understand the context of a query term and a potential replacement for that query to reformulate (or replace) the terms being searched upon and provide potentially better results.
+For example, the kind of query where it might potentially work best upon could be something like [What is the best place to find and eat Chicago deep-dish style pizza?], where Google might use synonym and substitute query rules in combination with analyzing other non-skip words within the query itself to understand the context of a query term and a potential replacement for that query to reformulate (or replace) the phrases being searched upon and provide potentially better results.

 The use of “restaurant” instead of “place” might be considered as a potential synonym or substitute based upon substitution rules which focus upon co-occurring terms that might show up in search results when those terms are searched upon, or co-occurring terms in query sessions.